 First, tune the field to create a peak for every object in the scene.
 Once that works, try (slowly) moving the objects in the scene and observe whether the peaks follow the moving input.

-Second, create a copy of the field (Ctrl+D) which then also receives input from the camera.
+This may be a little tricky with the simulated environment we are using this year...
+Second, create a copy of the field (Ctrl+D) which then also receives input from the preprocessing box.
 Tune this field to have working memory about objects in the scene.
 That is, once peaks have formed, you should be able to quickly remove an object without the corresponding peak decaying.
+You can "remove" objects by deleting the connection to its corresponding Shape Visualization step.
 Once that works, try again to slowly move an object in the scene.
 The working memory peak should follow the moving input.

-Third, create another copy of the field which then also receives input from the camera.
+Third, create another copy of the field which then also receives input from the preprocessing box.
 Tune this field to make a selection decision, that is, it should only form a peak at a single position, even when multiple objects are in the scene.
 Make sure that the field is not in a working memory regime, that is, the peak should disappear when you remove the object from the scene.
 Play with adding and removing objects to and from the scene.
 At the position of which object does the peak form?
 Is it always the same object?
 Why do you think that is?
 Can you observe hysteresis in the field?